 - 1. Demonstrate support of current and emerging business theory, practice, and influences that support business sustainability, creativity and innovation in changing environments. - 2.
 Integrate appropriate theories, research methodologies and experiential data in making evidence-based decisions to solve current business administration problems. - 3.
 Formulate effective solutions to real-world problems in business administration that improve the effectiveness of organizations in support of organizational missions. - 4.
 Demonstrate ethical behavior in organizational governance, leadership and engagement

-To receive a Doctor of Business Administration, students must earn 60 US semester credit hours that are equal to 15 courses, including a successful defense of a dissertation.
-See chart below for credits.
+To receive a Doctorate of Business Administration, students must earn 60 US semester credit hours that are equal to 14 courses, and successful defense of a dissertation.